 Investigative Selfism

-Investigative Selfism is my project on mindfulness, mental health, and personal development.
+Investigative Selfism is my project on mindfulness, mental health, trauma, healing, and personal development.

 Why these two projects – The Exploding Head and Investigative Selfism?